Cray House (Stevensville, Maryland): History

 The house was constructed in two stages, with the earliest portion dating to around 1809.
-The land upon which it stands was once called Steven's Adventure, after Francis Stevens, to whom title was granted in 1694.
+The land upon which it stands was once called Steven's Adventure, after Francis Stevens, to whom the title was granted in 1694.
 The first section to be built, using an unusual sort of post-and-plank method, was a three-bay, 1 1/2-story house.
 Later, a frame addition was made to the south end, also containing three bays.
 At this time the original roof was replaced by a gambrel roof, which ran the entire length of the house.
 The resulting structure is quite similar to a house style that was once relatively common during the late 18th and early 19th century in Queen Anne's County, Maryland.

 The house was auctioned publicly in 1914; its namesake, widow Nora Cray, later lived there with her nine children.
-In 1975 her heirs donated the house, and its lot, to the Kent Island Heritage Society, which group have restored and furnished it and opened it to the public.
+In 1975 her heirs donated the house, and its lot, to the Kent Island Heritage Society, a group which restored and furnished it and opened it to the public.

 Construction

-The earlier section of house remains fairly ordered; a central door on each facade is flanked by six-over-six-pane windows.
+The earlier section of the house remains fairly ordered; a central door on each facade is flanked by six-over-six-pane windows.
 The north gable end is a blank wall, and the chimney is "paneled", with its brickwork exposed up to the second floor.
 In these respects, the house is not unique, as several similar houses can still be found countywide.
 The modest size of the original house, too, is very much in keeping with other houses of its age from the surrounding area; such buildings were common in Tidewater Maryland well into the nineteenth century.
 Less common is the post-and-plank construction of the earliest portion of the house, unusual in Tidewater Maryland, and examples such as this, where the planks run from corner to corner, were virtually unknown before this example was found.

 The house has a hall-parlor plan that had only one heated room per floor.
 Despite its small size, however, it was kitted out with full interior trim; elements include beaded board partition and baseboards, a two-piece chair rail, refined trim and a mantel on the first floor.

 In addition to the main dwelling, a smokehouse stands on the property, at the rear of the lot.
 This structure is not original to the site, but was moved to the house as a rare example of a once-common feature of houses in the region.
 It is currently operated as a gift shop in conjunction with the house-museum.